caspergrl/GT-UX-UI-Dec2022-June2023/18-week/02-lesson.md

 	_`align-items` aligns grid children left-right; `justify-content` aligns items top-bottom.
 Yes.
 They can be used together to position children of grid containers responsively._

-**Say:** "There are many ways to control grid items.
+"There are many ways to control grid items.
 We will see a few more ways to get specific to the placement of grid children in the next activity."

+## SLIDE 39
-**Say:** "The makers of Flex Froggy also created a game for grids called [Grid Garden](https://cssgridgarden.com/)."
+"The makers of Flex Froggy also created a game for grids called [Grid Garden](https://cssgridgarden.com/)."

+## SLIDE 40
 ## 13. Student Do: Play Grid Garden Activity (15 min)

 - **TAs:** Slack out to students the [grid garden](https://cssgridgarden.com/) HTML game.